zicna/redux-forms-codealong/readme.md

 ...
 ```

-When `handleSubmit()` is called, whatever is currently stored in `this.state`
-will be sent off to our reducer via our dispatched action.
-The fully
-redux'd component ends up looking the like the following:
+When `handleSubmit()` is called, it in turn calls the `addTodo` function, passing in the form data stored in `this.state` as an argument.
+The `addTodo` function then creates the action and dispatches it to our reducer.
+The fully redux'd component ends up looking like the following:

 ```js
 import React, { Component } from 'react';